 USDT market capitalization - June `24

-Trading Volume: USDT consistently ranks as one of the top cryptocurrencies by daily trading volume, often exceeding $100 billion.
+Trading Volume: USDT consistently ranks as one of the top cryptocurrencies in terms of daily trading volume, often exceeding $100 billion.

 Addresses by holdings: most of USDT holders store less 1K USDT in their wallets.